devoxa/flocky/README.md

 sum([1, 2, 3])

-// Importing only part of the library (in case you are not using tree shaking) import { sum } from 'flocky' import sum from 'flocky' sum([1, 2, 3])
+// Importing only part of the library (in case you are not using tree shaking) import { sum } from 'flocky/sum' import sum from 'flocky/sum' sum([1, 2, 3])

 // /!\ Note that the following is NOT allowed (because it does not create tree shakable bundles)